Jesse Tree logo

 Jesse Tree Review

 Jesse Tree is a non-profit organization based in Idaho dedicated to preventing eviction and homelessness in the Treasure Valley region.
-The organization was founded on the principle that prevention is the most cost-effective and impactful way to address rising homelessness rates, rather than attempting to help families after they have already become homeless.
+The organization was founded on the principle that prevention is the most listed-cost and impactful way to address rising homelessness rates, rather than attempting to help families after they have already become homeless.

 The organization offers multiple interconnected services designed to keep tenants stably housed.
 Their primary offering is Emergency Rental Assistance (ERA), which provides one-time, one-month rent payments to tenants who have received an official eviction notice or court summons and are at risk of homelessness.
 All rental assistance is paired with comprehensive case management services.
 Beyond emergency payments, Jesse Tree provides case management that includes landlord mediation, budgeting education, and housing stability planning.
 They operate a Tenant Resource Center offering educational materials on Idaho's eviction process, practical tips for avoiding eviction, and referrals to local resources—primarily staffed by volunteers.
 Additionally, Jesse Tree provides in-court support and guidance during eviction proceedings and offers pre-court mediation services in Canyon County.